Sirius-social/didcomm-mediator/docs/Developer.md

       Mediator operates with anyone recipient that was established **P2P**/**Pairwise** with mediator dynamically.
 Any recipient may establish connection dynamically via [RFC 0160](https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol) and request any service.
-    - Admin may **turn off** service for anyone recipient.
-Admin may send invitation via email with secret link to connection configuration page.
     - Admin may create/remove static connections via Admin page.

 ## 1. Initialize communication with Mediator